What is Calcium Chloride (ice melt)?

 Calcium chloride (CaCl2) is the most widely used non-sodium chloride ice melt.

-As an exothermic compound (a compound that produces heat w/ moisture), it attracts moisture (e.g. water, snow, ice) which causes a chemical reaction that results in the creation of brine (brine is a mixture made up of water and salt).
+As an exothermic compound (a compound that produces heat w/ moisture), it attracts moisture from the atmosphere (e.g. water, snow, ice) which causes a chemical reaction.
+This results in the creation of brine (brine is a mixture made up of water and salt).

 The reaction which creates the brine mixture is actually sped up due to this attraction and, given the exothermic nature of calcium chloride, a substantial amount of heat is produced as a result.

-The product of heat is what fuels the fast acting results of calcium chloride as a de-icing agent.
+The heat produced is what fuels the fast acting results, making calcium chloride such an exceptional de-icing agent.
 It is also the reason why calcium chloride ice melt products, such as OxyChem by Peladow® Calcium Chloride Pellets, are able to perform at extremely cold temperatures (up to -25°F or -32°C).

 Is calcium chloride rock salt?